octagonalsquare/yt_to_odysee/README.md

 - Start with `python migrate_to_odysee.py`
 - Decide what type of content you want to migrate first.
 If you have a small channel, then you can probably do all without much issue.
 But the longer the script runs, the more likely you are to encounter issues.
 Add `--content-type [type]`
 - Decide what upload dates you want to process first.
 Again, small channels can likely do from channel creation to today.
 Add `--start-date [MM-DD-YYYY]` and `--end-date [MM-DD-YYYY]`
 - Add your temp folder `--temp-folder ./temp/` is what I recommend.
-Keeps everything within the virtual environment.
+Keeps everything within the virtual environment, but feel free to put this on a secondary drive or something.
 - Add your cookies `--cookies ./cookies.txt` assuming you named it cookies.txt and put it in your root folder.
 - Optionally add `--verbose` if you want to see all the details as it runs.

 - Press "Enter" and it will run.
 If you already ran it as above to pre-fetch the video_log.json file, it should very quickly return a list.
 From here, you can provide a list of YouTube video IDs that you DON'T want to migrate.
 These can be ones you just don't care to migrate or ones that you already migrated previously.
 The list should be space-delimited.
 > NOTE: You don't HAVE to provide this list for previously migrated videos that you migrated using this tool.
 Assuming you have changed nothing within Odysee about the video after it was migrated, the script will detect that the video it is working on is already on your Odysee channel and will skip it.
+In over 100 videos that I uploaded after adding the skip feature, no repeats were made when re-running the script.

 - If you give it a list of IDs, press "Enter".
 You can do this as many times as needed if you have multiple lists to remove.
 Once you're done removing items, leave the text input blank and press "Enter" to start migrating.